bshlgrs/consciousness/README.md

 >
 > Appearances can be fallacious, and a mind can be deceived by the way states of affairs appear.
 And here is what happens in cases of fallacious appearances: when a subject S has a fallacious appearance of A, S is affected in exactly the same way as in cases of veridical appearances of A, except that A is not the case.
 That is to say, when a subject S has a fallacious appearance of A, it is in state E (E being, and being nothing but, what is common to the way S is affected in all the cases in which A appears veridically to her), but A is not the case.

+#### How do I implement this?

+This is a claim about intuitive theories of mind.
+I think I probably need some kind of logic engine to implement these.

 ### Armstrong

 > What the example shows is that, in certain cases, it is very natural for human beings to pass from something that is true: 'I do not perceive that X is Y', to something that may be false: 'I perceive that X is not Y'

 You can phrase this Bayesian-style.
 If seeing property Z in an X is highly correlated with it having property Y, then if you see an X without property Z, then it's reasonable to go from "I do not percieve that X is Y" to "I percieve X is not Y."

+#### How do I implement this?

+I can just do this inside a logic engine

 ## Classes